-In keeping with the monastic tradition dating back to the time of the Buddha, the Tisarana monks rely entirely on food donations (dana) offered by lay supporters.
+In keeping with the monastic tradition dating back to the time of the Buddha, the monastics rely entirely on food donations (dana) offered by lay supporters.
 The idea of “dana” – which is the Pali word for “generosity” or giving with an open heart – is central to Buddhist practice.
 The Buddha’s first teaching was on the importance of cultivating generosity as a way of encouraging non-attachment and a concern for the well-being of others.
 The practice of giving allows both the giver and the receiver to experience a genuine gladness of the heart.
-In setting the intention to practice generosity, the giver experiences the happiness that comes with sharing and letting go of selfishness.
+In giving, the giver experiences the happiness that comes with sharing and letting go of selfishness.
 And in graciously accepting the gift, the receiver experiences deep gratitude for another person’s kind act.

 The OBS invites you to offer dana support to the monastics.
 If you wish to contribute dana, please bring your food items to either Quaker House or the Day of Mindfulness and leave it in the designated area.
 An OBS volunteer driver will transport it to the monastery or hermitage, depending on the monastic who is teaching.